-It was FROM HOME that we first learned the basics of life – reading, writing, and following simple instructions and where we met the people who taught us about the tiny little things our innocent selves could understand, our family.
-Then there came the teachers who warmly welcomed us to the place we called “school”, a place that introduced us to a world much bigger, gathered in an unfamiliar yet full of adventure little corner – our “classroom”.
-Both teachers and students long to create memories, seal long-lasting friendships, and learn together again just how it was like having no worries and not limited by the destructive threat of the current pandemic.
+It was FROM HOME that we first learned the basics of life – reading, writing, and following simple instructions.
+At home too is where we met people who taught us about the tiny little things our innocent selves could understand, our family.
+Then there came the teachers who warmly welcomed us to the place we called “school”, a place that introduced us to a world much bigger, gathered in an unfamiliar yet full of adventure little corner, our “classroom”.
+Both teachers and students long to create memories, seal long-lasting friendships, and learn together again just how it was like having no worries and not limited by the destructive threat of the pandemic.
 The agony was felt all the more by Southville Preschool Faculty which led to AMAZINGLY creative ways of bringing the Southville Monarch spirit right at the fingertips of their students.
 As the Southville Virtual Online Learning and Teaching (VOLT) program took place, these teachers were unstoppable to go the extra mile and turned their personal spaces into A CLASSROOM FROM HOME.

 Teacher Santiana Garong’s Classroom From Home

 “One of the things I enjoy doing the most is decorating my classroom, but it never occurred to me that someday, it would be one inside my room.
 I went through tons of Pinterest features and blogs but there wasn’t one decor that really spoke to me.
 Until one day, I came across this quote, “It’s not enough to wish on stars… You have to reach for them.”
 And in that moment, I knew what I wanted to show in my classroom decoration.
 After a lot of cutting and pasting and more cutting I was able to finish my classroom background.